Skip to main content

 en la esquina superior derecha

-If it feels like everyone you know is coming down with Covid, you’re not wrong.
-Reported Covid-19 cases doubled this summer in Southern California, as did positive tests and hospitalizations.
+If it feels like everyone you know is coming down with COVID, you're not wrong.
+Reported COVID cases doubled this summer in Southern California, as did positive tests and hospitalizations.
 Since any of these could really get in the way of going to work or staying in school, SFCHC would like to remind you to protect yourself and share some important updates.

 The answer to this problem is an oldie but a goodie: vaccinate yourself and your family as soon as possible.
-A third vaccine from Novavax joins those from Moderna and Pfizer in being updated for current Covid strains and available this fall.
-It’s important to know, whoever, that Covid-19 vaccines are no longer free for adults.
-They’re still free for children under twelve, but adult vaccines will be provided through insurance, Medicaid, or Medicare.
+A third vaccine from Novavax joins those from Moderna and Pfizer in being updated for current Covid strains and is available now.
+It's important to know, that COVID vaccines are no longer free for adults.
+They're still free for children under twelve, but adult vaccines will be provided through insurance, Medicaid, or Medicare.

 SFCHC will still vaccinate children under 18 for free, but adult vaccines will be provided through insurance, Medicaid, or Medicare.
 Pfizer is also starting a program to provide free vaccines to the uninsured over age twelve.
 If you're not sure how to get your Covid vaccine, call SFCHC for assistance with your individual situation.